AgGateway currently has more than 200 member companies in nine major industry segments:

 - Crop Nutrient Connectivity Phase II: CNC II extends the original crop nutrient segment project, in which several industry leaders came together to adopt industry standardized eBusiness messages.
 These companies were able to improve accuracy, increase the speed of the ordering process, reduce the cost of error correction, and significantly improve customer service.
 CNC II seeks to extend those operational gains by expanding connectivity to other companies in the industry.
 (10 companies participating) See the CNC II Project page for more information.

-- Fertilizer Tonnage Reporting: If all states could adopt a unified process for tonnage reporting, companies who report and make payments for tonnage fees/tax could standardize their internal procedures, making information and payments a more efficient and timely process.
-This project is designed to implement the following XML transactional messages between the companies that report tonnage fees/tax and the state governments: a) Tonnage Reporting/Tonnage Reporting Response; and b) – optional - Tonnage Registration/Tonnage Registration Response.
-See the Tonnage Reporting Project page.
+- Paperless Fertilizer Tonnage Reporting Initiative: If all states could adopt a unified process for fertilizer tonnage reporting, companies who report and make payments for tonnage fees/tax could standardize their internal procedures, making information and payments a more efficient and timely process.
+This effort, which started as a successful AgGateway project, is now an industry-wide initiative.
+See www.FertTon.com.

 If you’re not an AgGateway member and would like more information on membership to join these projects or suggest others, click here.